AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

 GROUP BY language_bucket
 ORDER BY Avg_Rating DESC
 ```
+As the plot shows there is no linear correlation between the number of languages supported by the app and the user rating when the number of languages surpasses 10.
+To sum up, more languages won't get the app better ratings, however, when there are too few languages supported the user rating will decrease.
+The explanation beneath this behavior might be that implementing the most talked languages will ensure a better rating but implementing less spread languages won't.

 ![image](https://github.com/AlvaroM99/SQL---Apple-Store-Querying-Analysis/assets/129555669/731ef5ab-8291-4cbd-a628-603e2a8f7199)

 </br></br>Following the pursuit of the factors that make app ratings higher I checked the genres with higher average ratings.
-It's interesting how Gaming is the most popular genre but it is far behind other categories when it comes to the quality of these apps.
-A possible explanation might be the vast presence of shovel-ware and the fact that only by downloading the app does the developer earn some money, as it is, the developer only has to make you download the app but there's no further reward for working on the retention in the app.
 ```
 SELECT
        prime_genre,